nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 > **If you committ to test NymVPN aplha, please start with the [user research form](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko) where all the steps will be provided**.

-FIGURE OUT HOW TO SHARE ACCESS TO DWL THE BINARIES

 ## Preparation

 > Any syntax in `<>` brackets is a user's/version unique variable.
 Exchange with a corresponding name without the `<>` brackets.